circlefin/malachite/specs/consensus/misbehavior.md

     - knowledge of the `proposer(h, r)` function and the context in which it is run.

-Observe that the way it is typically implemented, `proposer(h, round)` is not a "mathematical function" that takes as input the height and the round and produces an ID.
+Observe that the way it is typically implemented, `proposer(h, r)` is not a "mathematical function" that takes as input the height and the round and produces an ID.
 Rather it is typically implemented as a stateful function that is based on priorities.
 The latter depend on voting powers and who has been